-Pitch Deck Final Deliverable
+Pitch Deck

-Your presentation will be in the form of a pitch, therefore you will be structuring your dialogue and framing your decision-making for a client.
+Your presentation will be in the form of a pitch, therefore you will be structuring your dialogue as if the class were the client.

 The pitch will be no longer than 6 minutes.
 (You will need to practice)